FloppaCoding/FC-Module-Template/README.md

 This Repository serves as a template for creating external modules for Floppa Client.
 It features a minimalistic template for a module both in Java and in Kotlin.
+Click on `Use this template` or fork this repository to begin.

 If you are not sure which one of the two to use, I strongly recommend that you use Kotlin.